geoidesic/foundryvtt-dnd5e-jump-calculator/README.md

+# Sponsorship & Donations
+I am now accepting sponsorships and donations via GitHub.
+If you would like to support my work you can do so here: https://github.com/sponsors/geoidesic

 # FoundryVTT dnd5e Jump Calculator
 This is a simple module which integrates with the default 5e character sheet to add Jump Calculator buttons to the Details tab of the sheet.